apdlv72/Jaison/README.md

 This is my first C# project that I started actually only in order to learn this language.

+Don't use JaisonParser but the main class Jai if you need thrtead safety.
+Jai will maintain a pool of parser instances in thread local storage because JaisonParser was designed for speed and is not thread safe.

 Example:

 	    string JSON_STRING = "{ \"string\": \"value\" }";